-The deadline for this program has passed.
+The deadline for this program has passed, and the grants will not be offered in 2018.
 The description below is for informational purposes only.
-Information on 2017-18 this competition will be provided on the website in fall/winter 2017.

 The American Council of Learned Societies invites proposals from universities for grants of up to $60,000 each provided by the Luce/ACLS Program in Religion, Journalism & International Affairs.
 The grants will support efforts to catalyze collaborations at universities with strengths in the study of religion, journalism and media, and international affairs.
 The program is made possible by the Henry Luce Foundation.

 - Who may apply: Project’s principal investigator must be a scholar in a field of the humanities and social sciences or journalism.
 Projects must be hosted by a US-based university.

 - Notification timeline: Awards will be announced by early May 2017.

 Program overview: The Luce/ACLS Program in Religion, Journalism & International Affairs (RJIA) aims to increase the presence of scholarship on religion in journalistic training and practice and to encourage greater interaction between scholars of religion and journalists covering international affairs.
 The program is a two-pronged initiative: one component of this program offers grants to support cross-sector collaborations at universities with strengths in the study of religion, journalism and media, and international affairs; the second component is a competition for research fellowships awarded to humanities and social science scholars engaged with the study of religion who wish to develop the capacities and interdisciplinary networks necessary to relate their specialist knowledge to media and policy audiences interested in the world affairs.
 More information is available in the program overview.